 Krugman has been refuted (2014).
 Keynes and the Post Keynesians have been refuted (2011).
-Traditional Heterodoxy has failed to replace these degenerate research programs by a progressive program.
+Traditional Heterodoxy has failed to replace these degenerate research programs with a progressive program.
 Economists have a realistic self-perception and know well that they will never get out from under the self-produced heap of scientific rubbish: “Yet most economists neither seek alternative theories nor believe that they can be found.”
 (Hausman, 1992, p.
 248).
 The Malmö branch of Heterodoxy has even fallen into total apathy and reduced itself to the endless repetition of: ‘We know that we know nothing.’

 Whether Krugman is entitled to call himself a New Keynesian is a matter of indifference outside the economics kindergarten.
 Krugman has nothing to offer in the way of scientific insights about how the actual economy works.
-He is a political economists and political economics has not produced anything of scientific value in the last 200 years.
+He is a political economist and political economics has not produced anything of scientific value in the last 200 years.

-Walrasianism, Keynesianism, Marxianism, Austrianism are materially/formally inconsistent, that is, provable false.
+Walrasianism, Keynesianism, Marxianism, Austrianism are materially/formally inconsistent, that is, provably false.
 The problem is that all four approaches are tied to political groups/interests and are used as a means of persuasion/propaganda/justification.
 The current versions of economics have no scientific raison d’être, merely some political utility.

 When Krugman supports the Democrats, when Wren-Lewis and Keen support Corbyn, when Varoufakis fights for democratizing the Eurozone, has this anything to do with science?
 What have they and Hayek and Keynes and Friedman in common?
 NEITHER of these so-called economists has a scientifically valid theory about how the economy works.

 Political economists have made economics a banana science.
 Krugman is a prominent representative of this aberration.
-From the position of constructive Heterodoxy, Krugman is out of science and his contributions to economics are sitcom stuff.* Science and politics do not mix, never have, and never will.
+From the position of constructive Heterodoxy, Krugman is out of science and his contributions to economics are sitcom stuff.#1 Science and politics do not mix, never have, and never will.
 Political economics is NOT economics.

 Hausman, D. M. (1992).
 The Inexact and Separate Science of Economics.
 Cambridge: Cambridge University Press.